 Reds is a sweeping historical political drama which encompasses the roots of the American socialist Left, World War I, and the Bolshevik Revolution.
 The film is built around the tempestuous love affair between John Reed and Louise Bryant played by Warren Beatty and Diane Keaton respectively.
-Its major achievement is how it manages to expose the limitations of Marxism and socialism by showing how the central characters’ allegedly revolutionary ideals undermined their ability to simply be with one another.
+Its major achievement is how it manages to expose the limitations of Marxism by showing how the central characters’ allegedly revolutionary ideals undermined their ability to simply be with one another.

 As expected, the film spells out some of the facile appeal of socialism at the outset.
 Beatty takes a very classical approach to filmmaking and the themes of the film are embedded in the characters.
-Louise Bryant is the aspiring writer and avowed feminist with libertine sexual mores who scandalizes Portland’s high society by posing nude for an artist sketch.
+Louise Bryant is the aspiring writer and avowed feminist with libertine sexual mores who scandalizes Portland’s high society.
 John Reed leaves jaws agape at the Liberal Society when he openly opines that the motivation behind the war is the capitalistic profit motive.
-Louise is enthralled by Reed and after asking him for an interview, they spend an evening together in which Reed
+Louise is enthralled by Reed and asks him for an interview.
+They spend an evening together in which Reed

 bores the shit out of her regales her with his passionate desire to foment a socialist revolution.
 Socialist feminist and Marxist revolutionary meet and the seeds of a deep love affair at a momentous time in history are sown.